allegheny-computer-science-310-s2020/lab02-starter/src/src2/examples/ball-tracking/README.md

 ## Locally Installed OpenCV

 Right now, this program runs with the local installation of OpenCV.
-You can run Python programs directly from the terminal, as specified in each  program.
+You can run Python programs directly from the terminal, as specified in a  program.
 You must be inside the `src` directory.

 ## Docker